Hadevs/SwiftInjector/README.md

 2. Works even with private properties!
 3. Resolving and registration with 'name' parameter
+4. Classes each-to-each references without recursive crash (like in Swinject or DIP libraries)

 ## Things TO DO for first release
 1. Add manual registration and resolving